Sugar shack: Food and recreational services

 Today many sugar shacks are commercially operated.
 Some offer reception halls and outdoor activities, open to the general public during certain months.
 Some of these activities include sleigh-riding, tours of the grounds, and eating maple toffee made in the house, often in front of the customers.
-The reception halls often cater to large groups, offering dishes complemented by maple syrup such as ham, bacon, sausages, baked beans, scrambled eggs, pork rinds and pancakes.
+The reception halls often cater to large groups, offering dishes complemented by maple syrup such as ham, bacon, sausages, baked beans, scrambled eggs, pork rinds (including oreilles de crisse) and pancakes.
 Other specialities include pickles and bread, followed by desserts such as sugar cream pie and maple taffy on the snow.

-The busier period for sugar shacks is from late October to the end of April, which is when maple sap becomes available.
+The busier period for sugar shacks is from March to the end of April, which is when maple sap becomes available.
 However, at temperatures below 0 degrees Celsius, it is almost impossible to extract the sap, and therefore collection efforts are focussed in the thawing period of early spring.
 The ideal time is when temperatures drop below freezing at night and rise above freezing during the day.
 Sap collection is usually performed during the two first weeks of April, which has become the focus of an annual spring celebration.